sjb26/githubintro/assigment1_abm/README.md

 The speed of the agents or wolves could be varied depending on how much they have in their store.

-Agents could be asssigned a gender and could reproduce when in close proximity to each other over an extended period of time.
+Agents could be assigned a gender and could reproduce when in close proximity to each other over an extended period of time.

 Wolves could die of starvation if they do not eat sheep within a given time period.